Tax Preparation Checklist

 So, What Do I Need to Know About Akron Income Tax Co?

-We offer various tax preparation options throughout the year, our professionals have prepared taxes for years and can assist with your taxes.
 We can help you with the IRS rental and small business taxes.
-Our office has low fees starting for a basic return the cost is just $120.
-Business taxes are more complex and the taxpayers pay a little more to file their taxes!
+Our office has low fees starting with a basic return the cost is just $120.
+Business taxes are more complex, and the taxpayers pay a little more to file them!
 Preparing your taxes yourself isn’t a bad thing but cheating yourself out of money and the time it takes to file your taxes must be considered as well!

-A final note on Akron Income Tax Co. is that if you decide to drop off your taxes, you can avoid waiting for an appointment and we will call you when they are completed in a day or two.
+A final note on Akron Income Tax Co. is that if you decide to drop off your taxes, you can avoid waiting for an appointment, and we will call you when they are completed in a day or two.

 What is the Tax Preparation Fees?